Learnability Window in Gated Recurrent Neural Networks: Empirical validation

-GRU and LSTM extend this heterogeneous behavior.
-For GRU, exponential and power-law fits achieve comparable goodness of fit ($\lambda_{\text{gru}} \approx 0.018$, $r^2 \approx 0.97$; $\beta_{\text{gru}} \approx 1.59$, $r^2 \approx 0.96$), indicating a very slow exponential attenuation.
-Over the finite lag window explored, this shallow exponential is empirically difficult to distinguish from a power-law trend, although the two imply different asymptotic scaling regimes.
-For LSTM, the distinction is sharper: the exponential fit is comparatively weaker ($\lambda_{\text{lstm}} \approx 0.011$, $r^2 \approx 0.91$), whereas the power-law fit yields $\beta_{\text{lstm}} \approx 1.01$ with $r^2 \approx 0.99$.
-Over the diagnostic range, the LSTM envelope therefore aligns closely with polynomial scaling, with an exponential cut-off necessarily emerging at sufficiently large lags due to finite-state dynamics.
+LSTM occupies an intermediate position between the constrained exponential regime and the gated power-law-with-cutoff regime.
+The simple exponential fit ($\lambda_{\text{lstm}}\approx 0.004$, $r^2 \approx 0.99$) edges out the simple power-law fit ($\beta_{\text{lstm}}\approx 1.05$, $r^2\approx 0.89$) in the present configuration, but the fitted rate is much smaller than for the exponential baselines ($\lambda_{\text{const}}\approx 0.050$ and $\lambda_{\text{shared}}\approx 0.071$).
+Thus LSTM is not behaving like a short-memory exponential model; over the explored horizon it can be read either as a very slowly decaying exponential or as a strongly tempered power-law.
+The cleanest structural description is therefore a tempered power-law $\hat f(\ell) \approx c\,\ell^{-\beta}\exp(-(\ell/\ell_c)^k)$ with $k\approx 0.7$ and $\ell_c\approx 300$, placing LSTM between the gated regime ($k\approx 0.25$ for DiagGate and GRU) and the pure exponential regime ($k=1$ for ConstGate and SharedGate).
+This realized operating point is contingent on the specific experimental setup employed here, including the LSTM forget-gate bias initialization.
+Different choices of these hyperparameters may shift the LSTM envelope to different points within the same theoretical classification.

-The interpretation of an intermediate algebraic-like regime for DiagGate, GRU, and LSTM is further supported by the decay of the complementary cumulative distribution function (CCDF) of the neuronwise effective time scales, reported below.
-In these architectures, the tail of the CCDF exhibits a slow decay compatible with a broad distribution of time constants, followed by a clear attenuation at large scales.
-This pattern is consistent with an approximate power-law–like behavior over intermediate lags, combined with an inevitable exponential cut-off induced by finite-dimensional state dynamics.
+The interpretation of intermediate power-law-like regimes for DiagGate and GRU is further supported by the decay of the complementary cumulative distribution function (CCDF) of the neuronwise effective time scales, reported below.
+In these architectures, the tail of the CCDF exhibits a slow decay compatible with a broad distribution of time scales, followed by a clear attenuation at large lags.
+This pattern is consistent with approximate power-law-like behavior over intermediate lags, combined with an inevitable exponential cut-off induced by finite-dimensional state dynamics.
+Detailed envelope-fit tables are shown in Appendix~\ref{app:fitting_details_and_optimizer_regimes}.